Letter from Our Founder

 The fashion industry has been flagged as a primary contributor to the climate emergency.
 We are educating children in a different type of culture, one that invests in repairing clothing rather than discarding it.
 Most clothing consumed is made from fossil fuels that will not biodegrade naturally.
 Clothing waste contributes to 35% of the microplastics that pollute our oceans, and 4% of greenhouse gas emissions.
 Even though the fashion industry is not regulated, and consumers are not educated in these issues, we are slowly seeing more attention on these important issues.
 The CIFA is working on the ground with children to begin this cultural change.

 My background as an interdisciplinary artist, designer, and sociologist, and mother, has led me to recognize the essential need for connective, contextual, educational programs.
 Children are naturally inquisitive and interdisciplinary.
 The basic skill of sewing leads kids to engage with their worlds in new ways, opening up all kinds of possibilities for creativity, science, math, and engineering.
 Developing skills of logical production through small projects with manageable outcomes leads to continued interest in learning and creative enterprise, like one student told me: “Sewing is like Legos!”
 An education that combines scientific exploration with creative, artistic endeavors–that is the type of education our children really need!

-I repeatedly hear from children the confidence, joy, and happiness they get out of learning new skills and creating their own designs.
-Kids tell me that learning to sew gives them the confidence to change things they don't like about their clothes so they can better express who they really are rather than feeling powerless to do so.
-Kids tell me they feel proud when they make their ideas become real and they don’t often get the chance to actually make things they want.
-We help kids realize their own potential in ways they are very excited about.
+I hear from children the confidence, joy, and happiness they get out of learning to sew and creating their own designs.
+Kids tell me that learning to sew gives them the confidence to change things they don’t like about their clothes so they can better express who they really are rather than feeling powerless to do so.
+Kids tell me they feel proud when they make their ideas become real and that they don’t often get the chance to actually make things they want.
+We help kids realize their own visions!

 Thank you very much for your support.